 The Physical Examination is one of the most important components of evaluating patients, and learning the proper skills is not something you can get from self-learning in books.
 You’ll need training from experienced physicians (our ICM professors), regular practice on each other, and last, but not least, the proper equipment needed to conduct the physical exams.
-Here is a list of equipment we need for Introduction to Clinical Medicine (ICM), which we take from second through fifth semester.
-This list is directly from the school’s equipment list.
+I’ve compiled a list of the equipment we need for Introduction to Clinical Medicine (ICM), which we take from first (as of January 2014) through fifth semester at AUC.
+This list is directly from the school’s required equipment list.

 - Otoscope/Ophthalmoscope Set (Diagnostic Set) Welch Allyn 97250-MC or 97250-MS

-The school strongly recommends buying only the Welch Allyn equipment stated above because there is a huge difference between the quality and ease of use with the Welch Allyn compared to cheaper brands.
+The school strongly recommends buying the Welch Allyn equipment stated above because they have a coaxial ophthalmoscope head, which makes seeing the fundus of the eye MUCH easier than with a standard head, or that of cheaper brands.
 In my experience, this is true.
-Before I started taking ICM 2, I cheaped out and bought an ADC ophthalmoscope/otoscope set for half the price of a Welch Allyn, and it turned out to be very frustrating to use.
+Before I started taking ICM, I cheaped out and bought an ADC ophthalmoscope/otoscope set for half the price of a Welch Allyn, and it turned out to be very frustrating to use.
 There’s always this reflection in it when you try to look through it, forcing you to spend a lot of time wriggling around a lot trying to get one perfect angle to see the fundus or macula (and your patient won’t be happy with you shining a bright light in their eye for that long!).
 In contrast, when I tried using my friends’ Welch Allyn, I could spot the fundus and macula clearly and very quickly with ease.
 It took me nearly three semesters to finally get used to seeing anything out of my cheap ADC Ophthalmoscope, whereas many of my classmates that invested in the Welch Allyn have already moved way beyond simply being able to “see” the fundus and actually do diagnostic analysis of what they see.
 For this reason, I would highly recommend investing in a nicer, albeit more expensive, Welsh Allyn ophthalmoscope/otoscope to fully take advantage of learning how to do eye exams without wasting time just trying to see anything at all through it.Not to mention, you’ll need to be able to see the inside of the eye in order to pass the big comprehensive Physical Examination Competency Test during ICM 5.
 It’s not good to “pretend” that you see it just to get the points.
 More importantly, you’ll be evaluating real patients during your clinical years, and you’ll really need to see your patients’ eyes clearly and quickly to get an accurate assessment.
 Not every hospital will already have ophthalmoscopes on the walls in the patient rooms.

 - Stethoscope Littman Cardiology III or Littman Master Cardiology